What Is Pulley?

 Here, the different Disadvantages of pulleys are as follows

-- It uses friction when transferring motion, so there is a possibility of slipping.
+- It uses friction when transferring motion, so there is a possibility of slipping, which is a pulley function to consider.

 - If the rope usually slips when it is being pulled to the sides.
 This causes the ropes to fall off the track on the wheel, which can cause injury.
 It is not a suitable solution to move at high rpm for very high power.